See what the admission requirements are.

 If you obtained your degree abroad, you must submit your qualification to the International Student Administration Office of the campus where you will be studying:

-If you need unreserved validation on Universitaly, please notify the International Student Administration Office by e-mail.
+If you need unconditional validation on Universitaly, please notify the International Student Administration Office by e-mail.
 The International Student Administration Office will check the documents.
 If they are complete and their authenticity and value can be verified, your pre-enrolment on Universitaly will be unconditionally validated.

-If you want to register with the Italian National Health Service (SSN), you have to pay an annual fee.
-If you apply for or have a residence permit for study purposes, the minimum cost will be €700 per year from 2024.
-Registration is on a calendar year basis only (e.g. from 1 January 2024 to 31 December 2024) and it is not possible to pay reduced fees for shorter periods.
+For those applying for or holding a residence permit for study purposes, the minimum cost is € 700.00 per year.
+Registration is per calendar year only (e.g. from 1 January 2025 to 31 December 2025) and it is not possible to pay reduced fees for shorter periods.

-It is possible to pay the registration fee for the current year and for the whole of the following calendar year (e.g. 2024 and 2025).
-This option provides health cover for an academic year and is useful, for example, if you arrive in September and intend to apply for a one-year residence permit for study purposes.
-The minimum contribution is €2,000 to cover dependant family members per year.
+It is possible to pay to register for the current year and also for the entire following calendar year (e.g. 2025 and 2026).
+This possibility grants health coverage for one academic year and is useful for students who arrive, for example, in September and intend to apply for a 1-year residence permit for study purposes.

 Within eight days of arrival in Italy, apply for a permit.
 You can do this on your own or with our support.